24 November 2021

 - Programmes of work - how has the emphasis and priorities changed?

-- Finance, shifting Capital expenditures (CAPEX) and operating expenses (OPEX) spending models.
-Impact of changing student numbers and engagement profiles.
+- Financial concerns and the impact of changing student numbers and engagement profiles.

 Our online conference this year will have a mix of traditional presentations and updates from the sector, and we hope to give you an opportunity to engage with our suppliers and explore with them how they can bring innovation and support us.